Implantable cardioverter-defibrillator (ICD)

-Devices that pose little or no risk to an ICD include microwave ovens, televisions and remote controls, AM/FM radios, toasters, electric blankets, electric shavers and electric drills, computers, scanners, printers, and GPS devices.
+Devices that have little or no risk to an ICD include microwave ovens, televisions and remote controls, AM/FM radios, toasters, electric blankets, electric shavers and electric drills, computers, scanners, printers, and GPS devices.

-If you have an ICD to treat ventricular arrhythmia, driving a vehicle may pose risks to yourself and others.
-The combination of arrhythmia and shocks from an ICD can cause fainting, which would be dangerous while driving.
+If you have an ICD to treat a life-threatening irregular heartbeat called ventricular arrhythmia, driving a vehicle may pose risks to yourself and others.
+The combination of this heart problem and shocks from an ICD can cause fainting, which would be dangerous while driving.

 Many countries have driving restrictions for people with ICDs.
-If your ICD was implanted due to a previous cardiac arrest or ventricular arrhythmia, your health care provider may recommend waiting several months before driving or operating a vehicle.
-If you have a shock, with or without fainting, tell your health care provider.
-Usually, you'll be discouraged from driving until you've been shock-free for several months.
+If you have an ICD because of cardiac arrest or ventricular arrhythmia, your doctor may tell you to wait several months before driving or operating a vehicle.
+If you get a shock from the ICD, tell your health care team, even if you do not faint.
+Usually, you'll be told not to drive until you've been shock-free for several months.

-If you have an ICD but have no history of life-threatening arrhythmias, you can usually resume driving about a week after your procedure if you've had no shocks.
-Discuss your situation with your health care provider.
+If you have an ICD but no history of life-threatening irregular heartbeats, you can usually return to driving about a week after getting an ICD if you've had no shocks.
+Talk to your health care team about your specific restrictions.

 You usually can't get a commercial driver's license if you have an ICD.

 The lithium battery in an ICD can last 5 to 7 years.
-The battery is typically checked during regular checkups, which should occur about every six months.
+The battery is usually checked during regular health appointments, which should occur about every six months.
+Ask your health care team how often you need a checkup.
 When the battery is nearly out of power, the generator is replaced with a new one during a minor outpatient procedure.

 ICDs and end-of-life issues

-If you have an ICD and become terminally ill, your ICD will still deliver shocks if it isn't deactivated.
-A health care provider can perform a simple procedure to turn off the ICD, if desired.
+If you have an ICD and become terminally ill, your ICD will still deliver shocks if it isn't turned off.
+A health care professional can perform a simple procedure to turn off the ICD, if desired.
 Turning off the device can prevent unwanted shocks and unnecessary suffering.
 Doing so won't immediately cause the heart to stop.

-Talk to your health care provider about your wishes.
-Also talk to family members or the person designated to make medical decisions for you about what you'd like to do in an end-of-life care situation.
+Talk to your health care team about your wishes.
+Also talk to family members or the person chosen to make medical decisions for you in an end-of-life care situation.